jackbenny/check_meteoalarm/README.md

 ## Requirements

 PHP version 5 or higher with cURL.
-To install these packages on Debian/Ubuntu enter `sudo apt-get install php5-cli php-curl`.
+To install these packages on Debian/Ubuntu enter `sudo apt-get install php5-cli php5-curl`.
 That should be enough to get the script running.

 ## Usage